riff-raff-17/Python-Projects/README.md

 3. Any live cell with more than three live neighbors dies (overpopulation).
 4. Any dead cell with exactly three live neighbors becomes alive (reproduction).

+## 🧮 PyTorch / Digit Classification

+This project uses the MNIST dataset to train a neural network with PyTorch for handwritten digit recognition.
+It also includes an interactive Tkinter drawing app that allows you to test the model in real-time by drawing digits.

+### Features:

+**Model Training**
+* Trains on the MNIST dataset of handwritten digits (0–9).
+* Configurable network architecture and training parameters.
+* Evaluates accuracy on test data.

+**Digit Drawing App**
+* Built with Tkinter for simple GUI interaction.
+* Users can draw digits on a canvas.
+* The trained model predicts the digit in real time.
+* Supports clearing and redrawing for multiple tests.

+## 🤖 Ollama / Voice-Controlled Robot

+This project integrates Ollama for voice recognition and control of a robot.
+Spoken commands are converted into actions, allowing hands-free operation and real-time interaction.
+### Features

+**Voice Command Processing**
+* Uses Ollama to capture and interpret spoken commands.
+* Commands mapped to robot actions (e.g., move forward, turn left, stop).

+**Robot Control**
+* Interfaces with a robot platform for motion execution.
+* Can be extended for custom commands and behaviors.

+**Interactive Feedback**
+* The robot responds in real-time to recognized commands.
+* Logs recognized commands and actions for debugging.